 THE LONG READ: Ireland is neither a totalitarian state, nor even a dictatorship.
-Nonetheless, the propaganda of a nebulous ruling class has forged a dominant consensus, in which two centre-right parties compete for power.
+Nonetheless, the propaganda of an economic elite has forged a dominant consensus, in which two centre-right parties compete for power.
 Across a print media duopoly and national broadcaster well-honed techniques of social control divert attention and sow confusion, while subtly instilling dogmas.
-The education system also plays a vital role in propagating social norms and channeling aspirations.
-The dominant consensus is not doctrinally extreme, at least by international comparisons, but it insulates embedded wealth in the form of land and property from taxation, stimulates demand for mortgages among the young, and protects the farming sector from environmental oversight.
+The education system also plays a vital role in propagating social norms and channelling aspirations.
+The dominant consensus is not doctrinally extreme or even illiberal, at least by international comparisons, but it insulates embedded wealth in the form of land and property from taxation, stimulates demand for mortgages among the young, and protects the farming sector from environmental oversight.

 I – We have ways of making you think…

 As Nazi Germany’s Minister of Propaganda, Josef Goebbels had one major difficulty: a taste for dark-haired beauties.
 His marriage to the perfectly-Aryan-looking Magda (with whom he would later ‘loyally’ commit suicide inside Hitler’s bunker in 1945, after they first murdered all six of their sleeping children) became a sham.
 Poor Josef could not help taking advantage of the brunette actresses over whom his role effectively gave dominion, controlling movie sets that were a Harvey Weinstein paradise.
 In particular, Goebbels conceived a passion for a Czech – untermensch – beauty Lída Baarová, which almost drove him to end the marriage in 1938.
 Hitler himself intervened demanding his propaganda chief remain with his wife and children.
 The mask concealing the hypocrisy could not be allowed to slip.